Supporting Farm Transition Planning and Access in New England

 Engagement:

-This project will serve 3 key audiences 1) 15 MFT staff: Farmland Protection staff, Farmland Access staff, Farm Network staff (Farm Network Director, Stewardship staff, Climate Resilience staff, Farm Business Planning staff); 2) 40 Farmers; and 3) 75+ Professional Service Providers.
+This project serves 3 key audiences 1) 15 MFT staff: Farmland Protection staff, Farmland Access staff, Farm Network staff (Farm Network Director, Stewardship staff, Climate Resilience staff, Farm Business Planning staff); 2) 40 Farmers; and 3) 75+ Professional Service Providers.

 MFT staff participating in this project are prepared for and committed to furthering their learning in order to build out a more robust farmland succession planning support system in Maine.

+In 2025, MFT staff are working on organizing and planning a remote information-sharing session for New England service provider professionals.
 MFT staff maintain a list of professional service providers in Maine who have worked with farms in MFT’s Farm Network.
 These service providers will be notified of the training opportunity through direct outreach.
-In 2022, MFT hosted a UMaine student Service-Learning Project, focused on researching programs and organizations supporting farm succession planning in New England.
+In 2022, MFT hosted a UMaine student Service-Learning Project focused on researching programs and organizations supporting farm succession planning in New England.
 Additional professional service providers will be notified through: MFT e-news, membership newsletters, social media, listservs (Maine Agricultural Service Provider, Maine Land Trust Network, others in New England).

 Learning:

-This project will consist of four primary learning components: (1) Succession planning training for 15 MFT staff; (2) Three in-person farmer workshops; (3) Three in-depth farmer succession planning case studies; and (4) One remote information-sharing session for New England service provider professionals.
+This project consists of four primary learning components: (1) Succession planning training for 15 MFT staff; (2) Three in-person farmer workshops; (3) Three in-depth farmer succession planning case studies; and (4) One remote information-sharing session for New England service provider professionals.

 • Year 1: MFT Staff trainings included remote and in-person learning: